decentralized-identity/template-for-OGs/README.md

-# Veramo User Group
+# Open Group
-This repo is the home for content that embodies the processes and focus topics for the Veramo User Group.
+This repo is the home for content that embodies the processes and focus topics for the Open Group.
 Welcome!
 We'd love to collaborate with you.
 See [Contributing](contributing.md).

 - [Charter](charter.md)
 - Schedule